 Cecilia Parsberg, PhD in Fine Arts in Visual Arts, Lund University and Umeå University.
 I live in Stockholm.
 From 1:st of February, 2018, I am appointed Senior lecturer in Visual Arts with emphasis on Visual Arts Education at the Department of Artistic Studies, Faculty of Arts and Social Sciences, Karlstad University.

-Research (see more spec in CV)
+Artistic output (see more spec in CV)

 (2024) The chorus of Begging and the chorus of Giving (film installation).